Proving Sprite Theft

 Security Measures

-Scratch edits.
-If you make scratch edits to official sprites before you use them in your spritework, the art thief will most likely not notice it when stealing the sprite.
-You can, for example, go over the outline and remove any Dots, which will even make the sprite look better, or you can subtly change a few pixels of the shading as long as it still looks good.
-When you see a sprite of yours stolen, check if the scratch edits are there.
-If they are, it's definitely yours.
+The key to that kind of watermarking is making subtle scratch edits to some of your official base sprites.
+If you do, the art thief will most likely not notice it when stealing the sprite, but it will be visible on closer inspection.
+You can, for example, go over the outline and remove any "dots" of manual anti-aliasing on the outside of the outline, which will make the sprite look a bit better on dark backgrounds as a bonus, or you can subtly change a few pixels of the shading as long as it still looks good.
+When you see a sprite of yours stolen, check if your scratch edits are there; if they are, then it's definitely yours.
 Ask the thief what sprites they made it from, and afterwards you can point out the differences and show your edit, proving that their story is at the very least not quite accurate.

-When revamping old sprites, you should always tweak the shading and outlining anyway, and if you did you should always be able to logically explain that placing thousands of colored pixels exactly like another person did is practically impossible.
+When revamping old sprites, of course, you should always tweak the shading and outlining anyway, and if you did, that always makes your revamp virtually guaranteed unique.

 Comments